VitaliKStud/video-labeler/README.md

 - Labeler
   - Check the __init__().
 Loading and init everything.
-This class especially load all the .json files and set all the hotkeys
+This class especially load all the .json files and set all the hotkeys.
+Also to bring everything together
 - ActivityHandler
   - Time-Window and Point-Activities are implemented within this class.
 Any new activities should be done